 Gargoyle geckos are semi-tropical animals and humidity should be kept relatively high (60-80%) for most of the day.
 However, an increase in humidity at dawn is natural and beneficial.
 A moderate, ten minute, fogging session can provide this.
 Monitor humidity levels so that you do not overly saturate your gecko's habitat.
 All visible water droplets should evaporate by midday.

 Gargoyle geckos are some of the best “pet” reptiles you can have!
 Juveniles are often flighty and wary of human interaction but adults are often extremely calm and handleable.
 In the beginning keep handling sessions brief and calm.
 Do not forcibly restrain your gecko.
 Allow it to climb onto your hand and then place one hand in front of the other as it crawls.
 Keep your gecko close to a surface like a table or the floor in case it leaves your hands.
 You don’t want your gecko to fall far.
 Remember, even a foot off the ground is a considerable height to a small gecko. gargoyle geckos are very prone to jumping so be prepared!
 When handling your gecko avoid touching or pinching the tail as your geck may drop its tail as a defense mechanism.
-If this does happen, know that it is not life threatening but it will NOT grow back.
+A gargoyle's tail will regenerate over a period of a few months.
 Any handling done by children should be supervised by an adult.

 Beginner.
 Gargoyle geckos are some of the hardiest and easiest to keep of all reptiles.
 They make an excellent first reptile.
 They often live 15-20 years and are relatively low maintenance.